Cnexy/alx-zero_day/0x03-git/README.md

-Doing it to get used to
+Doing it to get used to and i'm already getting use to it